hagenhaus/hagenhaus-com/en/docs/hhdatalist/index.md

 # HHDataList

-HHDataList is a configurable UI component that enables users to interact with a REST API.
-Below is an example:
+<span style="font-weight:500;">HHDataList</span> is a highly configurable website UI component.
+HHDataList instances enable users to interact with REST APIs.
+The instance below, for example, allows users to interact with the [Lahman Baseball Dataset](https://www.seanlahman.com/baseball-archive/statistics/) hosted on a [hagenhaus.com](https://hagenhaus.com) server behind a [Hagenhaus REST API](/en/docs/hh-rest-api/).
+To incorporate HHDataList instances into your website, first become familiar with the [User interface](/en/docs/hhdatalist/user-interface/), and then [Add an instance](/en/docs/hhdatalist/add-an-instance/).

-<div id="baseball-players-datalist" class="hh-data-list"></div>
+<div id="baseball-players-datalist" class="hh-data-list mt-4"></div>

 <script>
   new HHDataList({